 For more information on the demolition visit the project website.

 If you have questions about the works, call our 24-hour project information line on 1800 430 844 or send us an email.

 During February and March 2019 we sought feedback from the community on the Vision Concept for Subi East.
 The Vision Concept was an early representation of stakeholder and community feedback received throughout 2018.
 The community was then asked to provide further feedback on the Vision Concept.
 A total of 505 comments were received throughout the engagement period and more than 6,000 visitors viewed the site.
 The feedback received has been collated into a report which summarises the issues raised.
 A summary can be viewed here, or a full copy of the report can be viewed here.

-Later in 2019, master planning for the future of the site will commence.
+Master planning for the future of the site has commenced.
 There will be a number of opportunities for the community to be involved in the master planning phase.
 For more information click here.

 Early artist impression of Subi East